mockk/mockk/README.md

 mockkStatic("khttp.KHttp")
 ```

-Sometimes you need to know a little bit more to mock extension function.
+Sometimes you need to know a little bit more to mock an extension function.
-For example `File.endsWith()` extension function has totally unpredictable `classname`:
+For example `File.endsWith()` extension function has a totally unpredictable `classname`:
 ```kotlin
    mockkStatic("kotlin.io.FilesKt__UtilsKt")
    every { File("abc").endsWith(any<String>()) } returns true
    println(File("abc").endsWith("abc"))
 ```
-This is standard Kotlin behaviour that may be unpredictable for user of mocking library.
+This is standard Kotlin behaviour that may be unpredictable.
 Use `Tools -> Kotlin -> Show Kotlin Bytecode` or check `.class` files in JAR archive to detect such names.

 ### Varargs